'Hogwarts Legacy': Harry Potter-themed game faces criticism – DW – 02/08/2023

 Developer attempts to distance itself from author

-The games developer, Portkey, has been careful to point out that although "Hogwarts Legacy" is an officially licensed game, J. K. Rowling herself was not involved in developing the story in the game.
+The games developer, Portkey Games, has been careful to point out that although "Hogwarts Legacy" is an officially licensed game, J. K. Rowling herself was not involved in developing the story in the game.
 Still, she will have received money from licensing her intellectual property to the developers.

 Portkey also appears to be further distancing itself from Rowling by adding the franchise's first transgender character, Sirona Ryan.
 The game also allows players to create a transgender character with the customization options.